Anomalous second-order skin modes in Floquet non-Hermitian systems: Edge theory and topological number

 A major advantage of our model is that it is analytically solvable under certain conditions, e.g., in the absence of disorder and $t_1=0$.
 This would greatly help us to gain an intuitive understanding of the emergence of second-order skin modes.
 For this case, the bulk Floquet operator is trivial.
 However, we have nontrivial edge states which are dynamically induced and the Floquet operator of the top, bottom, left, and right edges (denoted as $U_T$, $U_B$, $U_L$, and $U_R$, respectively) are

-Here $a_{zm,x}^{\dagger}$ and $a_{zm,x}$ ($z=u,d$ and $m=A,B$) are the creation and annihilation operators on the $z$ layer, $x$-th unit cell, and $m$ sublattice. $x$ is the cell index along ${\bf x}$ direction [See Fig. \ref{Fig1}(a)]. $u$ and $d$ represent $1$ and $2$ layer, respectively.
-Similarlly, $a_{zm,n}^{\dagger}$ and $a_{zm,n}$ are the creation and annihilation operators on $z$ layer, $n$-th unit cell, and $m$ site, respectively. $n$ is the cell index along ${\bf n}$ direction [See Fig. \ref{Fig1}(a)].
+Here, $a_{zm,x}^{\dagger}$ and $a_{zm,x}$ ($z=u,d$ and $m=A,B$) are the creation and annihilation operators on the $z$ layer, $x$-th unit cell, and $m$ sublattice. $x$ is the cell index along the ${\bf x}$ direction [see Fig. \ref{Fig1}(a)]. $u$ and $d$ represent the $1$ and $2$ layer, respectively.
+Similarly, $a_{zm,n}^{\dagger}$ and $a_{zm,n}$ are the creation and annihilation operators on the $z$ layer, $n$-th unit cell, and $m$ site, respectively. $n$ is the cell index along the ${\bf n}$ direction [see Fig. \ref{Fig1}(a)].
 Fourier transform of Eqs. (\ref{Ul})-(\ref{Ub}) brings us to the momentum space and we have

 Here